Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/sql-dedicated-gateway/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module to use a SQL Dedicated Gateway for NoSQL API accounts

 ```hcl
 terraform {